Protecting your rights when you’re dealing with collectors.

-- Limits the number of calls that may be placed for a debt in a single day.
+- Gives restrictions to the number of calls that can be placed regarding a debt in a single day.

-- Prohibits third-party contact – so a collector is legally prohibited from contacting your employer, co-workers, friends, and family.
+- Forbids third-party contact – so a collector is legally prohibited from contacting your employer, co-workers, friends, and family.

 - Prohibits abusive or profane language during conversations, as well as threats of violence or physical harm.

-- Prohibits threats of arrest or legal action when no such action can be taken.
+- Forbids threats of arrest or legal action when no such action can be taken.